mjfos2r/ltu-ncov/docs/src/reference/data-prep/gisaid-search.rst

 Select the “Download” button and save the resulting file to the ``data/`` directory with a descriptive name like ``gisaid_washington.tar``.
 This tar archive contains compressed metadata and sequences named like ``1622567829294.metadata.tsv.xz`` and ``1622567829294.sequences.fasta.xz``, respectively.

 You can use this tar file as an input for the Nextstrain workflow, as shown below.
 The workflow will extract the data for you.
-Create a new configuration file, ``builds.yaml``, in the top-level of the ``ncov`` directory that defines your analysis or “builds”.
+Create a new workflow config file, in the top-level of the ``ncov`` directory that defines your analysis or “builds”.

 .. code:: yaml